cullumsmith/website/src/blog/our-lady-of-sorrows/index.md

 ![](alleluia.png "Alleluia: Stabat sancta Maria"){.center}

-Long, descending scales are a unique motif of this particular chant, which I have highlighted below.
+Long, descending scales are a unique motif of this particular chant, which I have highlighted above.
 This melodic pattern occurs quite rarely in the Church's liturgy.
 The descending notes call to mind the tears which fell from the eyes of our Blessed Mother at the foot of the cross.